BetterThanTomorrow/calva/etc/Calva-v2.md

 ## New REPL Window Improves Support for Interactive Programming

 Experienced Clojurians, as well as new users of the language, are now much better served in their interactive development.
 Some of the features of the new REPL Window are:
-* A real code editor:
+* A sweet code editor:
   * Smooth Clojure code formatting
   * Structural editing with Paredit support
   * Syntax highlighting